PME on GPU

 Note that there is a GPU-task assignment change https://gerrit.gromacs.org/#/c/6205/ which sits at the bottom of the PME GPU branch (and in hindsight probably should have started higher), so I would appreciate more reviews on that as well.
 Otherwise, rebasing the core PME GPU changes once they're reviewed to skip it should be trivial.

-#18 Updated by Szilárd Páll over 1 year ago
+#18 Updated by Szilárd Páll about 3 years ago

 Aleksei Iupinov wrote: